-I am a third-year Ph.D. student in the Crone Lab at Tufts University funded by an NSF Graduate Research Fellowship.
+I am a fourth-year Ph.D. student in the Crone Lab at Tufts University funded by an NSF Graduate Research Fellowship.
 I am primarily in the interested in the population ecology and conservation of wild bees.

 During the summer, I spend my days following the lives of cellophane bees: Colletes inaequalis and Colletes validus.
-I use a combination of mark-recapture and nest excavations to study what they eat, how far they fly to build nests, and intriguing variation in life cycle duration.
+I use a combination of mark-recapture and nest excavations to study what they eat, how far they fly to build nests, and variation in life cycle duration.